udem-dlteam/pnut/artifact.md

 Pnut is also available freely on GitHub https://github.com/udem-dlteam/pnut and the website can be accessed at https://pnut.sh.
 The website allows users to use Pnut to compile C code to shell scripts with a nice interface.
-It is not the focus of this artifact and is only provided as a mean to present pnut.
+It is not the focus of this artifact and is only provided as a means to present pnut.

 ## Docker image